 Queer Theory basically says, “Hey, remember how we were all taught that blue is for boys and pink is for girls?
 And that ‘normal’ families have exactly one mommy and one daddy?
 Yeah, that’s complete rubbish and we need to re-educate ourselves.”

 Before we get to some of the pertinent language and terminology, let’s start with a Queer Theory definition.

 Queer Theory subverts traditional institutions of society that are based on the heteronormative model of human sexuality, and acknowledges the broad spectrum of sexuality, sexual orientation, and gender identity.

 In other words, Queer Theory gives us the option of believing that Sesame Street’s Bert and Ernie are a married couple rather than two platonic friends sharing an apartment.

-Queer Theory subverts heteronormative power and messaging (i.e. “Queer bad/Straight good”) by offering positive representations of Queer characters in media like television and cinema.
+So, Queer Theory subverts heteronormative power and messaging (e.g., “Queer bad/Straight good”) by offering positive representations of Queer characters in media like television and cinema.

 Watch Queer Theory in action